chvieira2/livablestreets/README.md

 In livablestreets, we assess the livability scores at street level in cities all over the world by aggregating information on four main categories of living standards: access to Activities/Services, Comfort, Mobility, and Social Life.

+We believe livability is very individual, as each person has different needs.
+Because of that, we give back the power to the user and let them decide how much relevance each category has.

 ## Behind the curtains
 1. Livablestreets is a Python application doing the hard work for you.
 It uses [Streamlit](https://streamlit.io/) for visualization and is hosted on [Heroku](https://www.heroku.com).
 2. Once the user inputs the name of the city of interest (and clicks on "Calculate Livability"), the app collects the geographical boundaries of the city of interest and information on ~200 features (bus stops, parks, trees, etc) from [OpenStreetsMap](www.openstreetmap.org) using the [Overpass API](http://overpass-api.de/).
 3. The city map is virtually fragmented into squared grids.
 The grid dimensions define the spacial resolution of livability score and is set to 100m.
-4. Features are then groupped in four pillars of living standards (Activities/Services, Comfort, Mobility, and Social Life).
+4. Features are then groupped in four categories of living standards (Activities/Services, Comfort, Mobility, and Social Life).
-5. To calculate livability scores according to the user own needs, we apply the weights for each pillar of living standards.
+5. To calculate livability scores according to the user own needs, we apply the weights for each category of living standards.
 6. Finally, livability scores are displayed on the map of the city of interest as a heatmap, where warmer colors indicate higher livability score.

 ## Running it locally